thehig/arconai-stream/readme.md

 ## How does it work

+An [express server](https://expressjs.com/) hosted on [Heroku](https://www.heroku.com/) scrapes the arconai stream page.
+The page is [parsed and stripped](https://github.com/cheeriojs/cheerio
-Using an express server hosted on Heroku, the stream page is loaded and processed in your browser until the stream URL can be extracted and the browser is redirected
+) of interesting scripts that **must** deobfusticate the video url (otherwise, how could anyone see the video), then [rebuilds the html](src/views/stream.ejs) and sends it to be :muscle: processed :muscle: in the browser until a stream URL can be extracted and the browser redirects

 ---